 Nurse Residency Specialties

 The Dana-Farber Nurse Residency Program supports two oncology specialties: Infusion and Clinical Research.
 Newly licensed nurses are encouraged to apply for the specialty that meets their professional goals.
-Annually, applications open in May and the Residency program starts in September.
+The Residency program is offered in two cohorts, Spring and Fall.
+The Spring cohort starts in March, with the application window open from November through early January.
+The Fall cohort starts in September, with the application window open from April through early June.